astroclubiitk/Computational-Astrophysics-2021/Week-1/README.md

 jupyter notebook
 ```

 Head over to the link you see in the terminal and go through this [link](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) to get familiar with the interface and features of Jupyter Notebook.

-## 2. Resources

-Soon to be updated
+You can also check out the Jupyter cheat sheet [here](assets/Jupyter_Notebook_Cheat_Sheet.pdf).

-## 3. Assignment
+## 2. Assignment

 Soon to be updated